6 Common SaaS Security Risks You Must Know in 2023

 2. Shadow IT

 Shadow purchases will increase the use of unauthorized third-party applications purchased without conducting adequate due diligence.
-Apps may not always comply with the most recent security regulations and compliance standards.
-This puts firms at risk of data breaches and regulatory issues.
+Apps may not always comply with the most recent security regulations and compliance standards, putting firms at risk of data breaches and regulatory issues.

 3. Poor compliance and regulation